markaren/threepp/README.md

 An example is provided [here](tests/threepp_fetchcontent_test).
 See also [this demo](https://github.com/markaren/threepp_wxwidgets), which additionally uses WxWidgets as the Window system.

-#### vcpkg

-`threepp` is available for use with vcpkg through a custom vcpkg-registry.
-However, this vcpkg port is cumbersome to maintain and is not so often updated, and support may be discontinued in the future.

-An example is provided [here](tests/threepp_vcpkg_test).

 ### Screenshots
 ![Fonts](doc/screenshots/fonts.png)